How to Find an Estate Sale Company

 - How many people usually attend your sales?

-- Is the company insured?
+- Is your company insured?

 - How do you handle crowd control?